 3. Software & Automation

 Risk analysis and KYC software are about to become the main tools for managing financial and customer data.
 Such software assists risk analysts and security managers in identifying potential threats and eliminating adverse business impacts.

-New corporate KYC solutions leverage APIs, AI (artificial intelligence) / ML (machine learning), biometrics, and advanced optical character recognition (OCR) technologies to solve KYC/AML problems and bring a structured approach in the way business verifications are done in this day and age.
+New corporate KYC solutions leverage APIs, AI (artificial intelligence) / ML (machine learning), biometrics, and advanced optical character recognition (OCR) technologies to solve KYC/AML problems.
+They bring a structured approach in the way business verifications are done in this day and age.
 The vast market potential, the growing API wave around the world, as well as the maturing of AI technologies, will enable businesses around the world to manage customer data in a much faster, easier and risk-controlled way.

 With increasing digitisation, regulations and best practices for KYC processes, the sports betting industry is also changing.
 The continuous further development of the frameworks and standards, which involve cumbersome KYC processes, are making it increasingly difficult for companies to meet customer requirements.

-According to best practice, sports betting providers should monitor their customers regularly for real-time notifications of changes in risk profile and / or personal information.
+Sports betting providers should monitor their customers regularly for real-time notifications of changes in risk profile and / or personal information.
 Based on the use of customer risk profiles, there may be some records that vendors should monitor more often than others.
 This procedure also supports the continuous monitoring of politically exposed persons (PEP), sports exposed persons (SEP) and updated information from criminal watch lists.

-Bookmaker NEXT: an example for the implementation of KYC processes
+Bookmaker NEXT: an example for the implementation of KYC processes in sports betting

 Arland’s software Bookmaker NEXT offers a simple solution for handling KYC processes.